Madrid Codex (Maya)

-The Madrid Codex (also known as the Tro-Cortesianus Codex or the Troano Codex) is one of three surviving pre-Columbian Maya books dating to the Postclassic period of Mesoamerican chronology (circa 900–1521 AD).
-A fourth codex, named the Grolier Codex, was discovered in 1965.
-The Madrid Codex is held by the Museo de América in Madrid and is considered to be the most important piece in its collection.
+The Madrid Codex (also known as the Tro-Cortesianus Codex or the Troano Codex) is one of four surviving pre-Columbian Maya books dating to the Postclassic period of Mesoamerican chronology (circa 900–1521 AD).
+The Madrid Codex was produced in western Yucatán, Mexico, today is held by the Museo de América in Madrid and is considered to be the most important piece in its collection.
 However, the original is not on display due to its fragility; an accurate reproduction is displayed in its stead.
 At one point in time the codex was split into two pieces, given the names "Codex Troano" and "Codex Cortesianus".
 In the 1880s, Leon de Rosny, an ethnologist, realised that the two pieces belonged together, and helped combine them into a single text.
 This text was subsequently brought to Madrid, and given the name "Madrid Codex", which remains its most common name today.